home-assistant/developers.home-assistant/blog/2020-10-23-supervisor-update.md

 This is already in use in our [hassio-addons repository][addons], you can see an example on how we implemented it [here][builder-action].

-It can be used both to ensuring that the add-on will still build with changes made to your repository, and to publish the images as a part of a release workflow.
+It can be used both to ensure that the add-on will still build with changes made to your repository, and to publish the images as part of a release workflow.
 How to use the action is documented in the [builder repository][builder-action].

 Here is an example on how you can use it: